onnela-lab/mano/README.md

 ## Requirements and Compatibility
 - Mano is compatible with modern versions of Python [at time of writing this means 3.10+]
 - Mano's CI runs on macOS (Unix), Ubuntu (Linux), and Windows.
-  - Note that we have not historically had many Windows users, so [Please Report Any Issues You Encounter] with Windows compatibility.
+  - We have not historically had many Windows users, so [Please Report Any Issues You Encounter](https://github.com/onnela-lab/mano/issues/39) with Windows compatibility.
   - Mano should be fully compatible with the Linux Subsystem for Windows (WSL).

 ### Old SSL Library Compatibility